hitmantb/fo4vrmto/README.md

 ## **Gameplay Notes**

 - This is the modern tactical edition, standing in the open for a few seconds means you are dead against a couple of raider's with AK's on higher difficulties.
 Time to kill is fast on both sides.
+Every single weapon you can use, the enemy has them too
-You can lower the difficulty any time, cheat terminal is also included to quickly try out new guns
+- You can lower the difficulty any time, cheat terminal is also included to quickly try out new guns, SKK respec is included to try new builds
-- Weapons are randomly distributed on both sides, for the element of surprise.
-Higher character levels will provide
+- Weapons are randomly distributed on both sides for the element of surprise.
+Higher character levels will provide more variety, more modern weapons, think from MP5 to MP9, or AK47 to AN94
 - Character builds, especially with legendary crafting thanks to ECO, is deep and satisfying.
-You can still build a very powerful character, but the enemy will always be able to kill you quickly on higher difficulties
+You can still build a very powerful character, but the enemy will always be able to kill you quickly on higher difficulties because being able to take 4 bullets instead of 2, is not the same as being able to take 4 fireballs instead of 2 in Skyrim
 - Highly recommend you enable SKK Stalker halo tape!
 It is the best random enemy spawner and really keeps you on your toes

 ## **Updating to New Version**